mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # What Should Internet Standards Do? {#considerations}

-Centralization is driven by powerful forces -- both economic and social -- as well as the network effects that come with Internet scale.
-Bodies like the IETF create voluntary standards; they cannot require adoption, but when a specification succeeds it creates those very network effects.
-As such, standards bodies cannot prevent all forms of centralization, but they can still take meaningful steps to prevent some of them.
+Centralization is driven by powerful economic and social forces, and often amplified by the network effects that come with Internet scale.
+Bodies like the IETF create voluntary standards; they cannot require adoption or constrain behaviour by command.
+Instead, their power comes from the coordination that results when a specification is widely deployed.

+As such, standards bodies cannot prevent or even influence many instances of centralization, but can still take meaningful steps to improve the Internet.
 The subsections below suggest a few.

 ## Bolster Legitimacy {#legitimate}